narrative/servant-snap/snap-notes.md

 I believe I need a function `snapServeApplication :: (Request -> (Respsonse -> IO Response) -> IO Response) -> Snap Response` This is proving to be a pain to write.
 The arguments to the `Application` function aren't easy to get at.
 I need to lift the callback in the second argument into the Snap monad.

-# Long convo with Alp and Anders
+# Long convo with Alp and Andres

 Discovered one of the main goals of Servant's design: make all a handler's dependencies explicit in the types.
 Makes a lot of sense in retrospect, but hadn't realized this, or the implications for handling in Snap's Handler monad, until now.
 Oops!